psnider/obsolete-people-service/README.md

 [![NPM version](http://img.shields.io/npm/v/people-service.svg)](https://www.npmjs.org/package/people-service)
 [![Dependencies](https://david-dm.org/psnider/people-service.svg)](https://www.npmjs.org/package/people-service)

-:warning: This uses seneca.js, v2.1.0, which as of Jul 20, 2016, does not work with node v6, so we use v4 LTS.
-See the [setup notes](https://github.com/psnider/setup-mean-ts#install-nodejs-and-npm) for how to install v4.
+:warning: This uses seneca.js, v2.1.0, which as of Jul 20, 2016, does not work with node v6.
+Angular2 requires at least node v5, so we use v5.
+See the [setup notes](https://github.com/psnider/setup-mean-ts#install-nodejs-and-npm) for how to install v5.